 And that’s just what we find out in the first few issues!

-Scott Lobdell takes some flack in hindsight for occasional wheel-spinning during his tenure over multiple X-Men books, but this one was a strangle little gem.
+Scott Lobdell takes some flack in hindsight for occasional wheel-spinning during his tenure over multiple X-Men books, but this one was a strange little gem.
 That’s in large part due to stunning artwork from co-creator Chris Bachalo, who does a bare majority of these issues.

 There’s no doubt that Bachalo’s style of horror crossed with steampunk influenced the plot development of the book.
 He was a rare mid-90s Marvel artist with a very serious critical pedigree at a point in time when the biggest, flashiest artists were largely defecting to other publishers from Marvel.
 He was straight off of a run on Shade: The Changing Man for Vertigo with Peter Milligan and before that he drew the legendary Death: The High Cost of Living with Neil Gaiman.